worlddemocrats/federation/STRATEGIC_PLAN.md

 4. **Influence and Leadership**
    - Ascend to a globally recognized leadership role in international forums.
-   - Establish the Federation of World Democrats as a trusted voice in discussions of existential risks and technological change.
+   - Establish the World Democrats as a trusted voice in discussions of existential risks and technological change.

 5. **Collaboration and Partnerships**
    - Engage in meaningful collaborations with other organizations, institutions, and governments that align with our mission.